Restructuring Investment Banking: Everything You Need to Know

 In reality restructuring investment banking deals exclusively with companies that can not only be salvaged, but can potentially thrive moving forward if they rightsize their capital structure.

 The goal of a restructuring investment banking is to find a solution - that is agreeable to both the relevant creditors (debt holders) and debtor (the company) - as to how the company should reorganize itself.

 However, there is no getting around the fact that in any restructuring some creditors are going to need to take a hair cut on the debt they hold or take other forms of consideration.
 The question isn't if, but rather how much and when.

 Restructuring investment bankers will be hired by the debtor (the company) and a different set of restructuring investment bankers will often be hired by a group of creditors (not all of them) to advise them as well.

 While any restructuring scenario is necessarily adversarial the shared aim of both parties is for the company to be set up for success moving forward as a result of the restructuring.

 Restructuring investment banking boils down to the debtor-side bankers developing innovative, bespoke solutions to craft a new capital structure that will allow a company to either have time to turn things around, or be profitable under this new capital structure.
-The creditor-side bankers then will engage in negotiations trying to get the best terms - meaning the money money - for their side.
+The creditor-side bankers then will engage in negotiations trying to get the best terms - meaning the most money - for their side.